 Scott, D.M.
 (2017, May 30).
 Origins of Black History Month.
 ASALH. https://asalh.org/about-us/origins-of-black-history-month/

 Zorthian, J. (2016, January 29).
 This is how February became Black History Month.
 Time. https://time.com/4197928/history-black-history-month/

 Each year, the Association for the Study of African American Life and History (ASALH) chooses a theme for Black History Month.
-This year, that theme is focused on the Black family.
+This year, that theme is focused on Black health and wellness.